Employment Law - Discrimination, Wage and Hour, Retaliation, Family Leave

 Portland: 3913 NE Hancock Suite 100 Portland, Oregon 97212 | 503-648-4777

-Harris Law Firm offers a free 15 minute telephone or in-person interview to see if we can meet your legal needs.
+Harris Law Firm offers a free 15 minute telephone interview to see if we can meet your legal needs.
 This includes you providing a brief outline of your legal matter, and we will provide a summary of our fees.
 It does not include an in depth consultation or giving legal advice regarding your particular case.
 For that, you must schedule a legal consultation, for which there is a charge.
 A legal interview DOES NOT create an attorney client relationship.
 It is for background information only so that we can determine if we can help, and whether you would like to retain our services.

 Call Trusted Employment Attorneys